struct/Nerve/README.markdown

     Keywords in breakpoint files:
     (order does not matter)

-    bp - An address (or a symbolic name in the case of Win32) where the debugger should set a breakpoint name - A name describing the breakpoint, typically a symbol or function name lib - An optional library name indicating where the symbol can be found, only useful with Linux/OSX bpc - Number of times to let this breakpoint hit before uninstalling it
+    bp - An address (or a symbolic name for Win32) where the debugger should set a breakpoint name - A name describing the breakpoint, typically a symbol or function name lib - An optional library name indicating where the symbol can be found, only useful with Linux/OSX bpc - Number of times to let this breakpoint hit before uninstalling it